Frequent Questions about the U.S. EPA Excess Food Opportunities Map

 There are several reasons why an establishment may be missing from the map:

-e.
-The establishment was not included in the data EPA acquired from Hoover's, Inc. and the National Center for Education Statistics.
+d.
+The establishment was not included in the data EPA acquired from Hoover's, Inc., the Department of Homeland Security and the National Center for Education Statistics.

 - 6. What are the sources of the data?

-The data comes from public and commercially available sources including Hoovers, Inc., the National Center for Education Statistics, Feeding America, U.S. Census, American Hospital Directory, state websites and studies, Biocycle magazine, Food Waste Reduction Alliance, peer-reviewed articles and internal EPA databases, among other sources.
+The data comes from public and commercially available sources including Hoovers, Inc., the Department of Homeland Security, the National Center for Education Statistics, Feeding America, U.S. Census, state websites and studies, Biocycle magazine, Food Waste Reduction Alliance, peer-reviewed articles and internal EPA databases, among other sources.
 For more detail, please see the technical methodology.

 - 7. How accurate are the establishment-specific estimates of excess food generation rates?

-The estimates are based on common business statistics taken primarily from Hoover’s, Inc. and the National Center for Education Statistics, and combined with methodologies that use generation factors based on limited measured data which ranges in age.
+The estimates are based on common business statistics taken primarily from Hoover’s, Inc., the Department of Homeland Security and the National Center for Education Statistics, and combined with methodologies that use generation factors based on limited measured data which ranges in age.
 The estimates do not account for current excess food management diversion activity.
 More information about the limitations of the methodology is available in the technical methodology.

 - 8. Can I send in accurate, measured information for my company which can be used to update the map?